 We also plan to add a higher-level distributed monitoring and optimization component to maximize content availability based on an analysis of the tradeoff space of policies and parameters.
-By quantifying their benefit and cost, ICEMAN can potentially improve the overall system utility, for instance using an approach similar to cross-layer optimization [22].
+By quantifying their benefit and cost, ICEMAN can potentially improve the overall system utility, for instance using an approach similar to cross-layer optimization [16].
 Distributed monitoring plays another role in the detection of unexpected behaviors such as using an excessive amount of resources.
 It can also detect violations of properties (expected invariants) and their combinations that could indicate compromised devices or attacks.
 An adaptive trust management component could utilize this information to exclude misbehaving nodes from the network or require additional confirmation.

 Attribute-based naming is a first step towards a logic, but there is much more potential in the declarative approach to content-based networking by further increasing the expressiveness of queries and subscriptions.
-For instance, predicate-based naming with OWL/RDF [24] has been implemented on top of ICEMAN in the context of the DARPA CBMEN [12] Program by the Drexel university team.
-ICEMAN has a transport architecture that can support other transport mechanisms, such as NORM [6] which has been integrated with our architecture in the scope of the same program.
-In this program, we have also developed an interest modeling component [28] to capture and model information needs in order to perform proactive actions (e.g., prefetching content).
+For instance, predicatebased naming with OWL/RDF [18] has recently been implemented on top of ICEMAN in the context of the DARPA CBMEN [8] Program by the Drexel university team.
+ICEMAN has a transport architecture that can support other transport mechanisms, such as NORM [2] which is currently being integrated with our architecture in the scope of same progam.